Learning unitaries with quantum statistical queries: Acknowledgments

 \section{Acknowledgments}

-The author thanks Chirag Wadhwa and Mina Doosti for helpful discussions and comments on the draft of the paper, and for sharing the draft of their related work on quantum statistical queries.
-He also thanks Elham Kashefi, Daniel Stilck França, Alex B. Grilo, Tom Gur, Yao Ma, Dominik Leichtle and Sean Thrasher for helpful discussions at different stages of this project.
-The author acknowledges financial support from the QICS (Quantum Information Center Sorbonne).
+The author thanks the anonymous reviewers for their useful feedback.
+He also thanks Chirag Wadhwa and Mina Doosti for helpful discussions and comments on the draft of the paper, and for sharing the draft of their related work on quantum statistical queries, and Elham Kashefi, Daniel Stilck França, Alex B. Grilo, Tom Gur, Zoë Holmes, Shao-Hen Chiew, Yao Ma, Dominik Leichtle and Sean Thrasher for helpful discussions at different stages of this project.
+The author acknowledges financial support from the QICS (Quantum Information Center Sorbonne) and from the Sandoz Family Foundation-Monique de Meuron program for Academic Promotion.